 External link: Kasper Moth-Poulsen Group homepage

 Paul Erhart came from the Lawrence Livermore National Laboratory (USA) and started October 2011 at the Department of Physics.
-His research group applies electronic and atomic scale modelling techniques to study the fundamental properties of complex materials.
+His research group applies electronic and atomic scale modelling techniques to study the fundamental properties of complex materials for energy conversion and storage.
 Since 2019, he is part of the steering group of the Materials Science Area of Advance.

 External link: Paul Erhart Group homepage